How many people have gone hiking at night?

 The quick answer is, oh hell no!

 However, again, you may need to take this risk at certain times because you do not have a lot of choices available to you.
 If you don’t leave your spot, the conditions could be a lot worse compared to anything you’ll run into during the night.
 The best thing you can do is try to be prepared for as much as you can before you head out.

-Whenever you go out during the night, the best thing you can do in every situation is to have proper lighting.
+Whenever you go out during the night, the best thing you can do in every situation is to have proper lighting to be able to see.
 In cases of escape and evade, we recommend you wait until a full moon.
-You do not want to have a huge light, so if you can bring a headlight or flashlight that is a few hundred Lumens max, this is a good thing.
-The moon will give you a lot of movement lighting without giving away your position easily.
+You want low light, not a huge light, so if you can bring a headlight or flashlight that is a few hundred lumens max, this is a good thing.
+A full moon in the night sky will give you a lot of movement lighting without giving away your position easily.

 A huge light will do that, meaning you’ll be found.
 This is clearly bad, so do your best to use the moon.

 If you’re simply on the move during the night, not trying to escape and evade, then you want to get something good to light up the area.
 You want to see whatever you can all around you.
 One mistake while hiking up a hill or down could mean a broken leg, broken arm, or far worse.
 Every single step matters, so the best possible headlamp or flashlight is essential.

 When night hiking, you want something that’ll be weatherproof/waterproof and tough, in case you fall.
 You want to be careful to choose those with at least one low and high setting and be capable of long-lasting use.

 For headlamps, you need to only use those with Lithium batteries as they last the longest.
 Most of these lamps can go 2 to 60 hours, the ones at the upper-end are usually using Lithium batteries.
 Be wary of the type that claims to be rechargeable.
 Many don’t last very long and start to become dim very quickly.
 This won’t help you at all if you’re going to be hiking a lot during the night.
 Where would you charge the light, right?